Article No. 714701

 Remove any loose and torn knots as well as resin that bleeds from the wood and clean with a suitable product (e.g. V 101 Thinner).

-Aqua IG-15 Impregnation Primer IT* should be used to pre-treat wood in outdoor areas which requires protection against insects, rot and blue stain (omit step for wood in indoor areas).
+Aqua IG-15 Impregnation Primer IT* should be used to pre-treat exterior wood which requires protection against insects, rot and blue stain - omit step for interior wood. (*Use biocides safely.
+Always read the label and product information before use.)

 Observe BFS Code of Practice No. 18 "Coatings on Wood and Wooden Working Materials in Outdoor Areas".